Deputy Assistant Secretary for Textiles and Apparel

 International Trade Administration

-Kim Glas, the Deputy Assistant Secretary for Textiles and Apparel, oversees programs and strategies to improve the domestic and international competitiveness of the U.S. fiber, textiles, apparel, footwear, fur and leather goods, and travel goods industries.
+Kim Glas, the Deputy Assistant Secretary for Textiles, Consumer Goods, and Materials, oversees programs and strategies to improve the domestic and international competitiveness of the broad product range of U.S. textiles, apparel, consumer goods, metals and mining forest products, and chemicals and plastics manufacturing sectors and industries.
 Ms. Glas also serves as Chairman of the Committee for the Implementation of Textile Agreements (CITA), which supervises the negotiation and implementation of textile and apparel agreements.

 Ms. Glas earned her Bachelor of Arts degree in history from the State University of New York at Geneseo.
-She lives with her husband Tim and son Oliver in Centreville, Virginia.
+She lives with her husband and children in Burke, Virginia.

 The International Trade Administration, U.S. Department of Commerce, manages this global trade site to provide access to ITA information on promoting trade and investment, strengthening the competitiveness of U.S. industry, and ensuring fair trade and compliance with trade laws and agreements.
 External links to other Internet sites should not be construed as an endorsement of the views or privacy policies contained therein.
 This site contains PDF documents.
 A PDF reader is available from Adobe Systems Incorporated.